INGEOTEC/NLP-Course/topics/02TextProcessing.md

 A simple heuristic used to identify entities is to mark as an entity each word starting with a capital letter or an abbreviation.
 The objective is to design a regular expression that captures these patterns and counts the number of entities found in a given text.
 The following code shows the structure of the function that needs to be implemented and some examples.

-The text normalization techniques used depend on the application; for example, when analyzing social media (e.g., Twitter), there are occasions that it is desired to remove all the mentions of the users in order to keep their privacy; nonetheless, it could be helpful to indicate that a username was present.
+The text normalization techniques used depend on the application; for example, when analyzing social media (e.g., Twitter), there are occasions that it is desired to remove all the mentions of the users in order to keep their privacy; nonetheless, it could be helpful to 2indicate that a username was present.
 The following exercise consists in creating a function that receives a text and replaces all the appearances of a username with the tag @user.

 An essential component when developing an algorithm is to measure its performance.
 The performance has different forms depending on the algorithm; for example, the performance could be the algorithms' complexity in a sorting algorithm.
 On the other hand, the performance on machine learning corresponds to measure the similarity between a correct answer and the produce by the algorithm, or equivalent can be an error function.